olivia-w12/PatchDCT/README.md

 #### Notes
-- We observe about 0.2 AP noise in COCO and about 0.4 variance in FPS.
+- We observe about 0.2 AP noise in COCO.
 - The inference time is measured on NVIDIA A100 with batchsize=1.
 - [Lvis 0.5](https://) is used for evaluation.